ijeendu/Capstone-Project/README.md

  <img src="images/deployed_model.png">
 </p>

-Following successful deployment, the scoring uri and the primary authentication key was retrieved using the `serivce run` method as shown:
+Following successful deployment, the scoring uri and the primary authentication key was retrieved using approriate `serivce` methods.
+The test input data was converted to JSON format and used to send HTTP post request to the webservice for inferencing.

 <p align="center">
  <img src="images/serviceState_inputData.png">
 </p>

-Data was sent to the webservice in JSON format in form of HTTP post requests for inferencing.
-The predicted results were successfully returned as shown:
+The predicted results from the webservice were successfully retrieved as shown:

 <p align="center">